30 Ways Tap Water Could Ruin Your Health

 According to Michelle Miller, MSACN from Physio Logic, "Fluoride has been added to public water supplies in order to prevent tooth decay.
 However, recent research strongly suggests that water contaminated with fluoride is linked to neurological, immune, and gastrointestinal damage.
 The CDC states that two out of three Americans are supplied with fluoridated tap water."
 A study conducted by Harvard Public Health concluded that countries that don't fluoride their water have experienced large drops in the number of cavities residents had.

-The Remedy Rx: If your water supply includes fluoride, Miller suggests obtaining a Berkey water gravity filter for your home.
+The Rx: If your water supply includes fluoride, Miller suggests obtaining a Berkey water gravity filter for your home.
 This filter is proven to eliminate many contaminants from water, including fluoride.
 This type of system can be set up independently of your home's plumbing and will still leave essential and healthy minerals in your tap water.

 Your baby could get "blue baby syndrome" from nitrates